Hanserfaust/game-developers-base/README.md

 - Fun Python development, events, graphics, 2D etc.
 - Educational for game (client) development.
 - Cocos 2D development in general.
+- Python game-server development.

+Development was halted mostly for not wanting to implement a scalable threaded server backend from scratch built on pure sockets.
+So for server-side development I continued looking to Go-lang based servers, either building one from scratch or preferably looking at any of the available open-source frameworks.

 ## 2. Python client, Go server
 This a smaller set of examples, building on the basic Python examples above but working against a simple but custom made [Go](https://go.dev/) server-side.
 This part contains only one or a few examples for experimental purposes.
 I may expand this once my Go skills improves.

+Go is an excellent choice for a heavily concurrent problem that a game server presents.
+Another good choice would probably be node.js.
+Go, however seem to deal with concurrency in a very elgant way using its *goroutines* which I wanted to explore.

 The Python-Go examples